tuannvm/slack-mcp-client/docs/configuration.md

 {
   "llm": {
     "provider": "openai",
-    "custom_prompt": "You are a helpful DevOps assistant focused on Kubernetes."
+    "customPrompt": "You are a helpful DevOps assistant focused on Kubernetes."
   }
 }
 ```